Kick off the new tax year with 50% off our Ltd company accountancy packages!

-If your employer has a contractual disciplinary policy but doesn’t follow this your employer will be in breach of contract.
+If your employer has a contractual disciplinary policy (i.e. mentioned in your contract of employment) but doesn’t follow this, your employer will be in breach of contract.

-If you’re dismissed without your employer following a contractual disciplinary policy you can bring a claim for breach of contract in a County Court or High Court, or wrongful dismissal (i.e. dismissal in breach of contract – regarding the notice period and loss of salary over the period in which the disciplinary period should have been followed) and unfair dismissal in an Employment Tribunal.
-If you’re dismissed before you have two years continuous service then you don’t have a right to claim unfair dismissal but you may have the right to claim breach of contract if the situation above applies to you.
+If you are dismissed without your employer following a contractual disciplinary policy you can bring a claim for breach of contract in a County Court or High Court, or wrongful dismissal and unfair dismissal in an Employment Tribunal.
+If you’re dismissed before you have two years continuous service, then unless you are making a claim for automatic dismissal (details here) then you don’t have a right to claim unfair dismissal, but you may have the right to claim breach of contract if the situation above applies to you.